djradon/public-notes/prdct.RDF-star.md

   - are quoted triples asserted?
 - https://w3c.github.io/rdf-star/cg-spec/editors_draft.html#the-seminal-example
   - can you have multiple identical triples?
-    - [[c.Con]] nope! have to use standard reification, new relationship concept
+    - [[c.con]] nope! have to use standard reification, new relationship concept

 ## Possible Features